devas2004/ArXiv-Machine-Learning-Model/README.md

 # ArXiv-Machine-Learning-Model
-Built a multi-class classifier for 39 arXiv CS categories using TF-IDF and classical ML.
+Built a multi-class classifier for 39 arXiv CS categories using TF-IDF and classical ML (NLP).
 Iterated from a scratch logistic regression to a soft-voting ensemble (ComplementNB, Logistic Regression, LinearSVC, SGD), reaching 68.7% validation accuracy, on private leaderboard on kaggle.

 # arXiv CS Paper Classifier
 Multi-class text classification of arXiv papers across 39 Computer Science subcategories using TF-IDF features and classical ML methods.